Southwestern Michigan College: State retirement benefits exclusions

 The college was one of 16 of the 28 community colleges in the state that were treating student works as students not as employees.
 The state legislature issued a fix in Public Act 328 of 2018 which ended the dispute.
 It clarified that part-time student workers should not be in the state retirement system.
 Public Act 512 of 2018 dealt with what to do about the past issues prior to the passing of Public Act 328 which made the issue clear.
 Under Public Act 512 clarified that $257,569 is what was due to the state from the college, only $210,000 in past retirement contributions, the rest was late fees and interest.

 Presidents

-There have been eight presidents of Southwestern Michigan College.
+There have been nine presidents of Southwestern Michigan College.